BrandonMorr/crazy-8-smackdown/README.md

 Similar to Crazy 8s, cards are played according to suit matching or number matching in clockwise fashion.
 When a player gets rid of all the cards in their hand, their countdown score decreases and are dealt that number of cards.

-Two is pick up 2, Queen of Spades is pick up 5, Jack is skip the next player's turn and King is reverse direction of play.

-Wildcards correspond to your countdown score, this means '5's are your wildcard when your countdown score is 5.
+Two is pick up 2, queen of spades is pick up 5, jack is skip the next player's turn and king is reverse direction of play.
+Wildcards correspond to a player's countdown score, this means fives are your wildcard when your countdown score is 5.

-The game ends once a player's countdown score reaches 0.
+The game ends once a player's countdown score reaches zero.

 ## How to setup